Creative Arts Therapy License Requirements

 For the New York State Case Narrative Examination, contact:

 The New York State Case Narrative Examination consists of submission of two case narratives that describe the assessment and treatment of separate clients.
 This will allow you to demonstrate a basic level of competence in applying the knowledge and skills necessary to practice Creative Arts Therapy in New York State.
 You will be able to select your own cases in advance, but you will write the case narratives in a supervised, secure test center.
 Each narrative will be reviewed and scored by the State Board or its designees to determine the thoroughness and appropriateness of your interactions with and your therapeutic approach to the treatment of a client.
-Additional information regarding this examination is available in the New York State Creative Arts Therapy Case Narrative Licensing Examination Packet ( PDF 51 KB for printing).
+Additional information regarding this examination is available in the New York State Creative Arts Therapy Case Narrative Licensing Examination Packet.

 NOTE: New York State will not accept an examination given under non-standard conditions except per the provisions of the Americans with Disabilities Act.
 Examples of such non-standard conditions include the use of a dictionary or extra time for applicants whose primary language is other than English.
 If a candidate passed the examination under non-standard conditions for another jurisdiction, that candidate may be required to retake the examination under standard conditions.